zhongjie-cai/gomocker/README.md

 }
 ```

-One can mock it with the following code when called multiple times:
+One can mock it with the following code when called multiple times, and use the `FuncCalledCount` or `MethodCalledCount` to examine the number of calls within the mocked function or method if necessary:

 ```go
 // mock